 I collaborated with Susan P. Joyce, online job search guru and publisher of Job-Hunt.org, to create an ebook loaded with juicy tips from the Job-Hunt Experts, to help you navigate a job search over the holiday season.

-How to Get Your Copy of the Ebook
+How to Get Your FREE Copy of the Ebook

 Access the FREE version on Job-Hunt here.
 (This takes you right to the PDF.
 No signup is required.)